orientechnologies/orientdb-docs/source/Graph-Database-Tinkerpop.md

 # Working with the GraphDB

 Before working with a graph you need an instance of [OrientGraph](http://www.orientechnologies.com/javadoc/latest/com/tinkerpop/blueprints/impls/orient/OrientGraph.html) class.
 The constructor gets a [URL](Concepts.md#database_url) that is the location of the database.
 If the database already exists, it will be opened, otherwise it will be created.
 However a new database can only be created in **plocal** or **memory** mode, not in **remote** mode.
 In multi-threaded applications use one [OrientGraph](http://www.orientechnologies.com/javadoc/latest/com/tinkerpop/blueprints/impls/orient/OrientGraph.html) instance per thread.
+Also all the graph components (Vertices and Edges) are not thread-safe, so sharing them between threads could cause unpredictable errors.

 Remember to always close the graph once done using the <code>.shutdown()</code> method.